NYLMB · IICRC · Since 2012

 • Visible black or white spotting on attic plywood sheathing

-• Frost or condensation dripping from attic roof in winter
+• Frost or condensation dripping from attic roof deck in winter

-• Bathroom fan venting into the attic (not through the roof)
+• Bathroom exhaust fan venting into the attic instead of through the roof cap

 • Missing or blocked soffit/ridge vents